billythedummy/cse469-proj-utils/README.md

 1. `cd testcode/asm_tests`
 2. Write your asm file
 3. `./dump.sh $ASM_FILE`
-4. This will make a new file `$ASM_FILE.dump` that contains just the code section of the asm file Under the hood this is just a really dumb script that cuts out the first 7 lines of the objdump output to make it easier to read.
+4. This will make a new file `$ASM_FILE.dump` that contains just the code section of the asm file.

+Under the hood this is just a really dumb script that cuts out the first 7 lines of the objdump output to make it easier to read.
 This number 7 might differ for each toolchain.
 I should probably do it by matching the '.start' or 00000000 token instead...

 ## Linting with Verilator